jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - Other (please specify).

 6. How do you run and/ or access Jupyter? (pick up to 4)
-    - Run directly on local machine (laptop, desktop).
-    - Through a Python virtual environment (e.g. conda, venv)
+    - BinderHub / MyBinder.
+    - Cloud server (e.g. AWS EC2).
+    - Cloud service - AWS (e.g. EMR, SageMaker).
+    - Cloud service - Azure (e.g. Notebooks, ML Studio).
+    - Cloud service - Databricks.
+    - Cloud service - Google (e.g. AI Platform, Dataproc).
+    - Cloud service - IBM (e.g. Watson).
+    - CoCalc.
-    - Through Docker.
+    - Google Colab.
     - HPC or on-premise server.
-    - Cloud server (e.g. EC2).
     - JupyterHub.
-    - BinderHub / MyBinder.
-    - Cloud service - AWS: EMR, SageMaker.
-    - Cloud service - Azure: Notebooks, ML Studio.
-    - Cloud service - Databricks
-    - Cloud service - Google: AI Platform, Dataproc.
-    - Cloud service - IBM: Watson.
-    - Google Colab.
+    - Mobile device (e.g. phone, tablet).
+Comments welcome.
-    - Through a 3rd party SaaS app (e.g. Observable, CoCalc)
+    - Through a Python virtual environment (e.g. conda, virtualenv).
+    - Through Docker.
     - ❓Don’t know how, I just go to a URL.
+    - 🖥️ Run directly on local machine (e.g. laptop, desktop).
-    - Other (please specify)
+    - Other (please specify).

 7. What tasks do you need to perform and what tools do you use to accomplish them?
     - Writing a software package.